crsandoval/PEP-2020/week_2/README.md

 ### Set the remote `upstream` repo

 It’s a good idea to set the remote `upstream` repo to your `master` branch in case you need to pull changes.
-To do this we’re going to click on “New Branch” in the Git pane.
-This will reveal a button to “Add Remote”.
-Click it.
-Enter `upstream` as the remote name and paste the URL
-<a href="https://github.com/Turtle-PSB-NOAA/PEP-2020.git" class="uri">https://github.com/Turtle-PSB-NOAA/PEP-2020.git</a>.
-Click “Add”.
-Decline the opportunity to add a new branch by clicking “Cancel”.
+Use a command like this (Click *Tools &gt; Shell…*),

+`git remote add upstream https://github.com/Turtle-PSB-NOAA/PEP-2020.git`

 Now let’s take a look at the current remotes for our local repo in the shell (Click *Tools &gt; Shell…*) and type: